mbergz/linux-command-line-cheat-sheeter/README.md

 make
 ````
 In the current directory.
-This will output an executable called 'cs'.

-To use from anywhere, place in e.g. /usr/local/bin
+To install and use from anywhere, run
 ````
-sudo mv cs /usr/local/bin
+make install
 ````